Baby Positions During Pregnancy: What African Women Need to Know

 • Caesarean section

-I. External Cephalic Version or How to Change the Baby's Position
+I. External Cephalic Version (Changing the Baby's Position in the Womb)

 External Cephalic Version is a procedure that involves turning the baby from an abnormal position to the cephalic (head down) position.